cran/Zelig/README.md

     data(swiss)

     # estimate ls model
-    z5_1 <- zelig(Fertility ~ Education, model = "ls", data = swiss)
+    z5_1 <- zelig(Fertility ~ Education, model = "ls", data = swiss, cite = FALSE)

-    ## How to cite this model in Zelig:
-    ##   R Core Team.
-2007.
-    ##   ls: Least Squares Regression for Continuous Dependent Variables
-    ##   in Christine Choirat, Christopher Gandrud, James Honaker, Kosuke Imai, Gary King, and Olivia Lau,
-    ##   "Zelig: Everyone's Statistical Software," http://zeligproject.org/

     # model summary
     summary(z5_1)

+    ## Model:
+    ##
+    ## Call:
+    ## z5$zelig(formula = Fertility ~ Education, data = swiss)
+    ##
+    ## Residuals:
+    ##     Min      1Q  Median      3Q     Max
+    ## -17.036  -6.711  -1.011   9.526  19.689
+    ##
+    ## Coefficients:
+    ##             Estimate Std.
+Error t value Pr(>|t|)
+    ## (Intercept)  79.6101     2.1041  37.836  < 2e-16
+    ## Education    -0.8624     0.1448  -5.954 3.66e-07
-    ##   Length    Class     Mode
+    ##
+    ## Residual standard error: 9.446 on 45 degrees of freedom
+    ## Multiple R-squared:  0.4406, Adjusted R-squared:  0.4282
+    ## F-statistic: 35.45 on 1 and 45 DF,  p-value: 3.659e-07
-    ##        1 Zelig-ls       S4
+    ##
+    ## Next step: Use 'setx' method

-The NA coefficient on education suggests a negative relationship between the education of a province and its fertility rate.
-More precisely, for every one percent increase in draftees educated beyond primary school, the fertility rate of the province decreases NA units.
+The -0.86 coefficient on education suggests a negative relationship between the education of a province and its fertility rate.
+More precisely, for every one percent increase in draftees educated beyond primary school, the fertility rate of the province decreases 0.86 units.
 To help us better interpret this finding, we may want other quantities of interest, such as expected values or first differences.
 Zelig makes this simple by automating the translation of model estimates into interpretable quantities of interest using Monte Carlo simulation methods (see King, Tomz, and Wittenberg (2000) for more information).
 For example, let’s say we want to examine the effect of increasing the percent of draftees educated from 5 to 15.
 To do so, we set our predictor value using the `setx()` and `setx1()` functions:

     # set education to 5 and 15
     z5_1 <- setx(z5_1, Education = 5)